-Since 1927 the Extension Division of the University of Virginia, its programs under the direction and supervision of the University, has served students in the Roanoke Valley.
-In 1960 the area's educational opportunities were further expanded by establishment of the Roanoke Technical Institute, its programs an extension of Virginia Polytechnic Institute.
-In February of 1966 by authorization of the General Assembly of Virginia, these two existing facilities were combined into the comprehensive community college now known as Virginia Western Community College with the University of Virginia continuing to offer its upper division program.
+Since 1927, the Extension Division of the University of Virginia, its programs under the direction and supervision of the University, has served students in the Roanoke Valley.
+In 1960, the area's educational opportunities were further expanded by establishment of the Roanoke Technical Institute, its programs an extension of Virginia Polytechnic Institute.
+In February 1966, by authorization of the General Assembly of Virginia, these two facilities were combined into the comprehensive institution of higher education now known as Virginia Western Community College with the University of Virginia continuing to offer its upper division program.